-Baltic Chain Tour 2017
+Baltic Chain Tour 2021

-Final confirmation of starters, verification of licenses and distribution of race numbers and accreditation cards will take place on Wednesday, August 23, at 16:00 – 18:00 in Green Hotel
+List of locations of Headquarters for each stage at the starting points and finishing points will be provided in the official program.
+Final confirmation of starters, verification of licenses and distribution of race numbers and accreditation cards will take place on Thursday, August 19, at 16:00 – 18:00 in Tallinn Botanic Garden, Kloostrimetsa tee 52.

-Handout of radio transmitters to the Team Managers will take place every day at the Starting area one hour before the start.
-Each Team Manager must sign the delivery sheet at receiving and returning of the transmitters, as well as to pay the security deposit 50 €.
+Race information will be broadcasted throughout each stage.
+The allocated frequency will be provided at the team managers meeting.
+Handout of radio transmitters to the team managers will take place every day at the Starting area one hour before the start.
+Each team manager must sign the delivery sheet at receiving and returning of the transmitters, as well as to pay the security deposit 50 €.
 Transmitters must be returned immediately after each stage.

-NEUTRAL TECHNICAL SUPPORT
+6. NEUTRAL TECHNICAL SUPPORT

 Neutral support is provided by 3 (three) vehicles.

-- at each intermediate sprint: 3”, 2” and 1”
+• at each intermediate sprint: 3”, 2” and 1”

 • at the finish line of each stage: 10”, 6” and 4”

-FINISHING TIME LIMITS
+8. FINISHING TIME LIMITS

 In exceptional cases only, unpredictable and of force majeure, the Commissaires Panel may extend the finishing time limits after consultation with the organizer according to the UCI CR art.
 2.6.032.

-The race has 5 separate classifications:
+The race has 5 classifications:

-- General Individual Classification on time (Yellow Jersey).
+General Individual Classification by time (Yellow Jersey)

 The Yellow Jersey is handed over immediately after each stage at the award ceremony.
 The current leader may wear on the Yellow Jersey advertising of his team’s Main Sponsor (UCI CR art.
 1.3.053).

-- Most Competitive Rider on points (DottedJersey)
+Most Competitive Rider by points (Red Jersey)

-The Most Competitive Rider Classification is decided by adding together the points awarded at each intermediate sprint and at each tage finish.
-The rider with the highest number of points, who completes the whole race, is the winner of the Most Competitive Rider and shall wear the DottedJersey.
+The Most Competitive Rider Classification is decided by adding together the points awarded at each intermediate sprint and at each stage finish.
+The rider with the highest number of points, who completes the whole race, is the winner of the Most Competitive Rider and shall wear the Red Jersey.